alljoyn/extras-webdocs/docs/learn/core/index.md

 when a method is invoked or to receive a signal.
 Mulitple authentication mechanisms are supported: PIN code, PSK, or ECDSA (Elliptical Curve Digital Signature Algorithm).
-Once authenticated, all messages between these two devices are encrypted using AES-128 CMM.
+Once authenticated, all messages between these two devices are encrypted using AES-128 CCM.

 ## Putting It All Together